waiel/laravel-tenancy.com/resources/markdown/documentation/tenant/identification.md

 what hostname was currently identified and resolving the related website and customer.

+##### Early identification

+By default tenancy will identify the tenant after all Middleware has been processed.
+Previously when could simply resolve the Environment class through the container to force identification of the tenant early on.
+If you want the package to handle this on your behalf you can now simply enable the `early-identification` flag in your `tenancy.php` configuration file under `hostname`.

 ##### Manual identification

 The environment can be used to manually set any active tenant.
 This is one of the